debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

 Finding a sweet spot can be more valuable.

 This doesn't mean that VMs will **not** be researched in the future as an optional mechanism.
-It's definitely considered a wishlist item.
+It's definitely considered a wish-list item.

 ## So how does this project isolate services?